Murder of Adrianne Reynolds: Arrests and trials

 Sarah Kolb and Cory Gregory were both charged with two counts of first-degree murder and concealment of a homicide on February 1, 2005; they both pleaded not guilty.

 Sarah was the first to go to trial, which began on October 31, 2005, at the Rock Island County Courthouse.
 After two weeks of trial and 15 hours of deliberation, the trial jury was unable to reach a unanimous verdict on any of the three charges.
 The hung jury resulted in a mistrial.
 One juror opted for acquittal, while eleven were in favor of conviction.

 At her retrial on February 6, 2006, in Dixon, Illinois, Sarah was convicted on all counts.
 At her sentencing a few months later, she was sentenced to 48 years in prison for murder and 5 years for concealment.
 These sentences were to be served consecutively, for a total of 53 years incarcerated.
 She is serving her sentence at the Logan Correctional Center.

 In the meantime, Cory Gregory pleaded guilty to all charges against him.
 On July 10, 2006, he was sentenced to 40 years in prison for murder and 5 years for concealment, resulting in a 45-year prison term.
-He is serving his sentence at the Stateville Correctional Center.
+According to the Illinois Department of Corrections, he is serving his sentence at the Pontiac Correctional Center.

 Nathan Gaudet was also charged with concealment for helping to dismember Adrianne.
 He pleaded guilty and was given a juvenile sentence of five years.
 He was released from juvenile detention on November 11, 2008, after serving almost four years.
 On April 16, 2012, he died in an automobile crash in Indiana.

 Media coverage

 This case has been discussed or portrayed on Dateline NBC in October 2006; Deadly Women in December 2010; E!
 Investigates in June 2011; Snapped in September 2011, and I Killed My BFF on LMN in August 2013.
-On November 9, 2020, the podcast “Court Junkie” released an hour long episode detailing the case.
-Discussed on November 28, 2018, on Morbid: a True Crime Podcast.
-Released March 2, 2022, it was featured on Crimes of Passion podcast, Sarah Kolb and Harli Quinn.
+On November 9, 2020, the podcast Crime Junkie released an hour long episode detailing the case.
+It was discussed on the November 28, 2018, episode of Morbid: A True Crime Podcast.
+On March 2, 2022, it was featured on the Crimes of Passion podcast.
+On September 26, 2021, the case was addressed on the Murder with My Husband podcast.